top of page

 Options:

-Outcome: After a demand letter from legal counsel and brief mediation, the client agrees to pay 80% of the outstanding invoice.
+After a demand letter from legal counsel and brief mediation, the client agrees to pay 80% of the outstanding invoice.
 The agency decides to tighten its future contract language and upfront payment terms.

-Lesson: Not all enforcement leads to court.
+Not all enforcement leads to court.
 Sometimes, a firm but professional approach resolves the issue quickly.

 Example 2: The Broken NDA